chinapedia/wikipedia.abstract.en/Page/Artificial_intelligence.md

 A very different kind of search came to prominence in the 1990s, based on the mathematical theory of optimization.
 For many problems, it is possible to begin the search with some form of a guess and then refine the guess incrementally until no more refinements can be made.
 These algorithms can be visualized as blind hill climbing: we begin the search at a random point on the landscape, and then, by jumps or steps, we keep moving our guess uphill, until we reach the top.
 Other optimization algorithms are simulated annealing, beam search and random optimization.[179]

-ParticleSwarmArrowsAnimation.gif seeking the global minimum]] Evolutionary computation uses a form of optimization search.
+seeking the global minimum]] Evolutionary computation uses a form of optimization search.
 For example, they may begin with a population of organisms (the guesses) and then allow them to mutate and recombine, selecting only the fittest to survive each generation (refining the guesses).
 Classic evolutionary algorithms include genetic algorithms, gene expression programming, and genetic programming.[180]
 Alternatively, distributed search processes can coordinate via swarm intelligence algorithms.
 Two popular swarm algorithms used in search are particle swarm optimization (inspired by bird flocking) and ant colony optimization (inspired by ant trails).[181][182]

 Logic